bkbnio/kompendium/README.md

 The purpose of `KompendiumParam` is to provide supplemental information needed to properly assign the type of parameter (cookie, header, query, path) as well as other parameter-level metadata.

+### Undeclared Field

+There is also a final `UndeclaredField` annotation.
+This should be used only in an absolutely emergency.
+This annotation will allow you to inject a _single_ undeclared field that will be included as part of the schema.

+Due to limitations in using repeated annotations, this can only be used once per class

+This is a complete hack, and is included for odd scenarios like kotlinx serialization polymorphic adapters that expect a `type` field in order to perform their analysis.

+Use this _only_ when **all** else fails

 ### Polymorphism

-Out of the box, Kompendium has support for sealed classes.
+Speaking of polymorphism... out of the box, Kompendium has support for sealed classes and interfaces.
 At runtime, it will build a mapping of all available sub-classes and build a spec that takes `anyOf` the implementations.
 This is currently a weak point of the entire library, and suggestions on better implementations are welcome 🤠